bh3791/NHibernate.Vertica/README.md

                                  where make.Name == makeName
                                  select make).SingleOrDefault();

-  a) insert and update data
+  b) insert and update data
-  b) generate schema into Vertica from POCOs
+  c) generate schema into Vertica from POCOs
-  c) Use Vertica-style prepared statements (these differ from PostGreSQL)
+  d) Use Vertica-style prepared statements (these differ from PostGreSQL)

 The TestConsole project demonstrates how to integrate NHibernate with Vertica 7.

+Pre-requisites:
+Dependent DLLs are referenced from nuget where possible.
+Also requires the installation of the Vertica 7 ADO.NET Driver (Vertica.Data)